 We Help Detect and Prevent Wrongdoing in the U.S. Markets

 FINRA uses its technology to monitor trading in the stock and bond markets.
-We run hundreds of surveillance algorithms and patterns against massive amounts of trade data to detect market manipulation, insider trading and compliance breeches.
+We run hundreds of surveillance algorithms and patterns against massive amounts of trade data to detect market manipulation, insider trading and compliance breaches.

 We operate several information systems that range from large, structured databases to unstructured content repositories.
 We combine search engine and analytics technology to make sure all of the data we collect from firms and exchanges is accessible with one search or surveillance query.

 FINRA oversees and regulates over-the-counter (OTC) trading of exchange-listed and non-exchange-listed securities for compliance with FINRA rules and the federal securities laws.
 FINRA provides regulatory services by contract to NYSE, NYSE MKT, NYSE Arca, NASDAQ, NASDAQ Options Market, NASDAQ OMX PHLX, NASDAQ OMX BX, ISE, the Boston Options Exchange (BOX), the EDGA and EDGX Exchanges and Direct Edge®.
 FINRA has surveillance oversight of more than 90 percent of the listed equities market.
 FINRA also provides regulatory services to the Chicago Board Options Exchange® (CBOE®) and C2 Options Exchange (C2).

 We Use Technology to Help Examine Securities Firms and Brokers